jacoduplessis/data_guide/readme.md

 - min, max, avg
 - distribution
+- units of measurement

 ##### categorical fields

-- nominal: no inherent order
+- nominal: no inherent order (categories)
-- ordinal: order important
+- ordinal: order important (very poor, bad, fair, good, perfect)
 - number of distinct values
 - fixed, or may change in future
 - distribution (counts grouped by)
+- identify numeric fields that can be aggregated over

 ##### text fields